 Goldman Sachs bursaries

 Fitzwilliam College will award up to five maintenance awards of £1500 per year to Home and EU candidates of outstanding promise, who are admitted to the College in October.
-The awards are made in the Lent term (February) after admission and are renewable annually.
+The awards are made in the Lent term (February) after admission.
+They are based on financial need and are renewable annually taking academic achievement into consideration.
 No specific application is necessary; all applicants for Fitzwilliam College Maintenance Bursaries will be considered.

 Undergraduate vacation rent allowance scheme

 The College has developed this scheme to support those who wish to stay in Cambridge for study purposes, during the vacation period.
 It was developed alongside the Fitzwilliam student rent review (2014) and is funded from the Members Accommodation Account and from the Student Opportunities Fund.